 Sydney West Riders is a social motorcycling community that was founded by twin brothers Kevin and Steven Lam in June 2012.
 The group conducts weekly rides every Wednesday to unite other local riders in Western Sydney.
-Over time, the group grew exponentially to 8000 members (still growing) and became engaged in numerous community projects with charitable organisations and local businesses.
-This included raising money for Youth Off The Streets (2014), Nepal Disasters (2015), Whitelion (2016), Inspire180 (2017), Kids Under Cover (2018) and Fusion Western Sydney (2019).
+Over time, the group grew exponentially to almost 10,000 members (still growing) and became engaged in numerous community projects with charitable organisations and local businesses.
+This included raising money for Youth Off The Streets (2014), Nepal Disasters (2015), Whitelion (2016), Inspire180 (2017), Kids Under Cover (2018), Fusion Western Sydney (2019) and Reachout Australia (2020).
 These rides attracted up to 100- 200 riders respectively.

-The Sydney West Riders just reached its 5th year and is still growing rapidly with now over 6000 members.
+The Sydney West Riders is reaching its 8th year and is still growing rapidly with now almost 10,000 members.
 It has been a roller coaster of a journey for simple idea by my twin brother Kevin Lam that turned into becoming one of the largest social motorcycling communities in Australia.
 An idea that created life long friendships, relationships, opportunities, a movement for youths, unity of riders and so much more.

 The SWR journey from our late teens had been very exciting, memorable, confronting and emotional.
 Starting the group together, we had no direction and certainly didn’t know what we were getting ourselves into.
 We were discovering as it goes whilst developing and transforming as individuals.
 Sharing our story, we hope to inspire others to transform their ideas into reality and even if its not motorcycling, because you never know where it will take you.